 All citations must be paid within 21 calendar days from the issue date on the citation or late penalties will be assessed.
 Visa, MasterCard and American Express credit or debit cards accepted.

-Payments are accepted from 8:30 am to 4:45 pm Monday to Friday at the Parking Services office located at the Chapel Hill Police Department, 828 Martin Luther King, Jr. Blvd., or by phone at (919) 968-2760.
+Payments are accepted from 8:30 am to 4:45 pm Monday to Friday at the front office of the Chapel Hill Police Department, 828 Martin Luther King, Jr. Blvd., or by phone at (919) 968-2760.
 Payments may be deposited in the Town’s drop-box locations at Chapel Hill Town Hall, 405 Martin Luther King Jr. Blvd., or the Police Department, 828 Martin Luther King, Jr. Blvd.
 Payments may also be made online at any time.

 To Pay Online